-Triptans and ditans work best if you take them within 2 hours of the start of your pain.
+Triptans work best if you take them within 2 hours of the start of your pain.
 Because these medicines affect your blood vessels, they aren’t a good option if you have uncontrolled high blood pressure, heart disease, are pregnant, or have had a stroke.
-And doctors don't prescribe them if you have migraine with brainstem aura (you might hear it called by its old name, basilar migraine) or hemiplegic migraines.
-We need more studies to be sure they’re safe for people with these types of headaches.

-If you can’t take triptans because you have risk factors like heart disease, your doctor might try lasmiditan (Reyvow).
-This new drug provides relief without affecting your blood vessels.
+5-HT receptor agonists.
+Another option if you can't take triptans is lasmiditan (Reyvow).
+This drug provides relief without affecting your blood vessels.
+It inhibits pain signaling pathways that cause migraine pain.
 But it can cause dizziness, sleepiness, fatigue, and nausea.
-And you won’t be able to drive for 8 hours after each dose.
+You won’t be able to drive for 8 hours after each dose.

 Ergots (dihydroergotamine, or DHE).
 Unlike triptans, this medicine can work even if you don't take it within 2 hours of the start of your headache.
-You can take it as a nasal spray, shot, or get it through an IV if you have long-term or hard-to-treat migraines.
+You can take it as a nasal spray, shot, under your tongue, or get it through an IV.
+It is sometimes combined with caffeine and is available as a pill or rectal suppository.
 You shouldn't take it if you're pregnant because it can cause birth defects.
 Like triptans, you also shouldn't take DHE if you have uncontrolled high blood pressure, heart disease, or certain other medical problems.